thePlatform/thePlatform-video-manager/readme.txt

 Removed Full Video/Embed only setting
-Categories are now sorted by title instead of fullTitle Moved embed and edit buttons from the media into the metadata container Added a feaure to set the featured image from the video thumbnail
+Categories are now sorted by title instead of fullTitle Moved embed and edit buttons from the media into the metadata container Added a feature to set the featured image from the video thumbnail

 = 1.2.0 =
 Completely redesigned the Upload, Browse, Edit and Embed pages